About the Nikon D750 (No lens included)

 HDTV Playback: The camera features a mini-HDMI (Type C) output for connecting the camera to an HDTV or other high-definition video device via an optional HDMI cable, such as the HC-E1.
 The output resolution to Auto, 480p, 576p, 720p, 1080i, or 1080p.
 The camera does not have a composite video output.

 Battery: The D750 is powered by the EN-EL15 Lithium-ion battery (7.0V/1900mAh/14Wh).
 A fully-charged EN-EL15 can provide enough power for approximately 1230 shots.
 The battery charges in approximately 2 hours and 35 minutes using the supplied MH-25a battery charger.
+The D750 is also compatible with the optional EN-EL15c, a higher capacity battery, to give you more shots per charge.

 Optional AC Adapter: You can power the camera for extended periods on ordinary household current with the EP-5B power connector and EH-5B AC adapter.